 A smattering of restaurants and guesthouses dot Ayampe’s spectacular shore.
-Not much in the way of a town this place is all about healthy living, with a strong emphasis on surf, yoga, and tranquility.
+Not much in the way of a town, this place is all about healthy living, with a strong emphasis on surf, yoga, and tranquillity.

 It’s easy to assume that in a few years time Ayampe could grow into something much bigger than it is today, as it already becoming somewhat of a buzzword on the backpacker trail.
-We suggest to get here soon, while it’s still got all the charm of being a place entirely infatuated with it’s coast.
+We suggest getting here soon, while it’s still got all the charm of being a place entirely infatuated with its coast.
 It seems that in Ayampe as long as the waves roll not much else is needed.

 - La Buena Vida: One of our best hostels in South America, check out our page!
 With an emphasis on surf and healthy living, we can’t recommend staying here enough.
 Rooms are comfortable, the wifi is fast, and the beach is a mere few steps away!

 Read our full review of La Buena Vida

 - La Tortuga: This is a lovely option for staying right on the beach.
 Individual cabanas are simple but clean and comfortable.
 The place also has a great two story restaurant which is one of the best places in town to take in the beautiful sea views.